 Another derivative action was filed on January 27, 2015, captioned as Richard A. Dohn v.
 Wright, et al., Cause No. 2015-04405, in the 281st Judicial District Court, Harris County, Texas.
-This action makes substantially similar allegations to the Original
+This action makes substantially similar allegations to the Original Derivative Action against the same defendants.
+We received a copy of the proposed amended petition on October 12, 2018, but the amended proposed petition has not yet been filed.
+The parties jointly requested a stay on this case pending the Original Derivative Action.
+This case remains stayed until at least April 31, 2019.

-Derivative Action against the same defendants.
-On September 14, 2017, the court entered an order extending the stay until September 7, 2018.
 Prior to filing a lawsuit, an alleged shareholder, Robert J. Casey II ("Casey"), submitted a demand under Delaware law, which our Board of Directors refused.
 On May 19, 2016, Casey, purportedly on behalf of the Company, filed a lawsuit against us and certain of our current and former directors and former executive officers in the 55th Judicial District Court, Harris County, Texas, captioned as Casey, derivatively on behalf of Conn's, Inc., v.
 Theodore M. Wright (former executive officer and former director), Michael J. Poppe (former executive officer), Brian Taylor (former executive officer), Bob L. Martin, Jon E.M.
 Jacoby (former director), Kelly M. Malson, Douglas H. Martin, David Schofman, Scott L. Thompson (former director) and William E. Saunders Jr., and Conn's, Inc., Cause No. 2016-33135.
 The complaint asserts claims for breach of fiduciary duties and unjust enrichment based on substantially similar factual allegations as those asserted in the Original Derivative Action.
 The complaint does not specify the amount of damages sought.
-Pursuant to the parties' agreement, this action is currently stayed.
+No further activity has occurred in this case since the Final Order and Judgment was entered in the Consolidated Securities Action.